Frederick Douglass Day

 CAS Summer Intensive Students

-Students, ages 15-18, who participate in Celebrating the African Spirit's Summer Intensive present their passionate projects to the Poughkeepsie community on Frederick Douglass D. To learn more about the summer intensive, click here.
+Students, ages 15-18, who participate in Celebrating the African Spirit's Summer Intensive present their passionate projects to the Poughkeepsie community on Frederick Douglass Day.
+To learn more about the summer intensive, click here.

 On August 2nd, 1858 the internationally known abolitionist Frederick Douglass, himself formerly enslaved, delivered a speech about U.S. politics to an audience of several thousand at Poughkeepsie’s College Hill Park.